pfbrady/fred/README.md

 # FRED

-FRED is a multi-purpose Discord Bot written in Python, for use on various YMCA of Delaware Aquatics Discord Servers.
+FRED is a multipurpose Discord Bot written in Python, for use on various YMCA of Delaware Aquatics Discord Servers.
-It relies primarily on the [discord.py](https://github.com/Rapptz/discord.py) library and sucessfully integrates the YMCA of Delaware's scheduling solution (WhenToWork) and document submission solution (Formstack) into it's commands and tasks.
+It relies primarily on the [discord.py](https://github.com/Rapptz/discord.py) library and successfully integrates the YMCA of Delaware's scheduling solution (WhenToWork) and document submission solution (Formstack) into it's commands and tasks.